 Faculty Research Support

 Taft offers research support to faculty working on individual research projects, with a priority given to those that have or will seek external funding.
 Applications may include but are not limited to direct research or research collaboration costs and cost-share grants.
+The maximum Research Support Grant is $10,000, though most grants are $5,000 or less.

 Taft Research Seminar